code-snipes/fls-wsl-siteconnect/README.md

 [BACK](#Deployment-Steps)

-# Preparing WSL Ubuntu 18.04.LTS
+# Preparing WSL Ubuntu 18.04 LTS

 As a kind of **Best-Praxis** we will clone the ```Ubuntu 18.04 LTS``` distribution and do the customization in our own project distribution (siteconnect).